 The Chosen - Best Christian Production Ever

-I can across this Interview, published by the Deseret News, about the Chose, and thought I would share it with our readers - All rights are reserved by the Deseret News:
+I came across this Interview, published by the Deseret News, about The Chosen prior to the current season airing, and thought I would share it with our readers - All rights are reserved by the Deseret News:

 The big news that fans of “The Chosen” have been waiting for is finally here.